Explore. Hike. Cycle. Come and enjoy our campus.

 The Cary Institute's hiking trails immerse visitors in a range of ecosystems, from old fields and upland forests to wetlands.
 These varied habitats are great for nature observation.
 Look for signs of ecosystem disturbance, examine lichens on a fallen tree, or just relax and enjoy the soothing sounds of bird song.

 All our trails are leisurely hikes that are suitable for most.
-Consult our Trail Map to learn the location of our interpretive kiosks.
+Consult our Campus Map to learn the location of our interpretive kiosks.

 Smoking and use of alcohol

 Horseback riding and use of horse-drawn vehicles

 Use of snowmobiles and off-road vehicles

 Wandering from designated public areas

 Thank you for respecting the integrity of the research being done on our campus.

 (2.1 km/1.3 mi.)